Share This Guide

 The Fuel Cost

-The fuel cost is, however, the only ongoing cost in this list.
+The fuel cost is, however, the only ongoing cost on this list.
 And it is quite dependent on the weather and the size of the home space you’re heating.
-On an average point of view, it takes about $1300-1500 of firewood to feed the furnace for an entire winter.
+From an average point of view, it takes about $1300-1500 of firewood to feed the furnace for an entire winter.

 Total Outdoor Wood Furnace Cost-